Chen Cheng: Personal life

+Of Chen’s grandchildren, only the eldest son of Chen Hsing and the eldest son of Chen Li-an were born during his lifetime.

 Rise in military

 During the Northern Expedition, Chen displayed good leadership ability.
 Within a year, he was promoted from commanding battalions to divisions already.

 After the expedition, Chen became active in the wars against the warlords.
 His successes in the battles allowed him to be promoted again, to the commander of the 18th Army.

 Anticommunist campaigns

 In 1931, Chen was assigned the task of suppressing the Red Army.
 In various campaigns searching for the main force of Red Army, Chen's units experienced heavy casualties.
 In the fifth campaign against the Communists, he finally managed to defeat them, which forced the Red Army to launch its Long March.

 Campaigns against the Red Army came to an end after the Xi'an Incident in which Chiang and his staff were forced to agree to co-operate with the communists against the invading Imperial Japanese Army.

 War against Japan

+Military Activity

 During the Battle of Shanghai, he was one of the top military assistants of Chiang Kai Shek.
 It was his idea to seek a decisive action in Southern China, rather than confronting the Japanese in Northern China, where Nationalist troops were in poor condition and lacked transporting vehicles.
 After the fall of Shanghai and of Nanjing, Chen moved to Hubei to command the Battle of Wuhan in 1938.
 Wuhan was the provisional headquarters of the Chinese Army.
 The Japanese, however, managed, despite heavy losses to defeat the Chinese and captured Wuhan on October 25, 1938.

+In July 1938, Chen assumed the position of Secretary-General of the Three Principles of the People Youth Corps.
+The organization, established by Chiang Kai-shek in response to the Japanese invasion, was intended as an entity independent of the Kuomintang, designed to operate outside the party’s direct control and free from CC Clique influence.
+Due to the Chen’ military responsibilities, Chiang and Chen appointed Zhu Jiahua as acting Secretary-General, a move that has been interpreted as marking the beginning of Chen’s shift in focus from military to politic, and simultaneously regarded as a collaboration between Chen and Zhu against CC Clique.

 In the last years of the war, Chen went on to command in the Battle of Changsha, the Battle of Yichang, and the Battle of West Hubei.
 In 1943, he was appointed the commander of the Chinese Expeditionary Force in the Burma Theater until he was replaced by Wei Li-huang because of illness.